simme/blog/content/post/japanese-music-tricot-polkadot-stingray-satellite-young.md

 Late last year I was actively searching YouTube for some J-pop and got served the video for BABYMETAL's [Gimme Chocolate!!][gc].
 Clearly a product of the Japanese [Idol Culture][ic], engineered to push just the right buttons in my brain.
 I was a fan from there on.

-I mean, how charming are three girls acting tough as hell singing metal (with a heavy dose of pop mixed in).
-And, these girls are talented.
+I mean, how charming are three girls being tough as hell, singing metal (with a heavy dose of pop mixed in).
+These girls are talented.
 The lead singer has _fantastic_ range.

 The [Road of Resistance][rorl] live performance is just a fantastic rock anthem.
 The 20.000 people crowd does nothing but add to the epic feeling.
 Those mosh pits are _not_ to be taken lightly.
 I'd be remiss if I didn't also mention [The One][one].
 Just epic.